Sarah Bloom BSc (Hons) MChiroChiropractor

-Rachel enjoys being out in the open air with her partner Luke and her girls, travelling, cooking and more recently has discovered Mario Kart!
-Rachel is a self-proclaimed ‘foodie’ and can often be found in the clinic’s kitchen making something delicious for our lunch!
+Rachel enjoys being out in the open air with her partner Luke, her girls and Cockapoo Jurgen, travelling and cooking.
+Rachel is a self-proclaimed ‘foodie’ and can often be found trying out a new recipe in the clinic kitchen!

 Alison NewbyChiropractic Assistant

-Alison is the newest member of our team.
-She has been coming to the practice for a few years with her daughter, while they were receiving treatment for study related back and neck pain.
+Alison has been coming to the practice for a few years with her daughter, while they were receiving treatment for study related back and neck pain.
 She loved the welcoming atmosphere so much she decided to join us.
-She used to enjoy foreign holidays but at the moment spends time walking her two dogs.
+She enjoys spending time in her garden, walking her two dogs and travelling.

 Simon Hudson MAProprietor

 Simon graduated from Aberdeen University with an English degree, so you can blame all the spelling mistakes on the Scottish educational system!
 Having worked for a product design company in Bristol, he moved to Chester back in 2004 to set up our clinic, which is a pain, because he’s been surrounded ever since by chiropractors who nag him constantly about his bad posture!
 These days, Simon now has another business restoring miniature steam models that occupies a lot of his time, but he still does much of the designy stuff that we need, mends broken things (sometimes) and pretends to be our practice manager when he can tear himself away from the trains!